 Balloon Stomp is a frenetic, last-person-standing chase game in which players run around the room trying to pop the balloons tied around each other’s ankles.
 The goal is to be the only kid ⏤ or the only team ⏤ with an un-popped balloon still attached when the game ends.
 It’s perfect for encouraging kids to run around (either indoors or out), works for toddlers on up, and can be played with as few as two kids, or as many as can fit in a room or yard.
-So, no need to wait for a party if you’re trapped inside on a rainy day.
+You can use it at a party, but it’s also one of the best activities for kids trapped inside on a rainy day

 Prep Time: 20 minutes